am-nm-collab/gpt-job-app/README.md

 ```

 ## Set up .env file in root directory
-This is a POC branch so the code is in poc.py.

 You have to create a .env file in the root directory.
 It should look like this, with the data filled out replacing the <> placeholders.

 ```